google/nomulus/integration/README.md

 The drawbacks of this approach include:

-*   Sswitching branches back and forth is error-prone and risky, especially when we run this as a gating test during release.
+*   Switching branches back and forth is error-prone and risky, especially when we run this as a gating test during release.
+*   Switching branches makes implicit assumptions on how the test platform would check out the repository (e.g., whether we may be on a headless branch when we switch).
 *   The generated jar is not saved, making it harder to troubleshoot.
 *   To use this locally during development, the Git tree must not have uncommitted changes.